awsdocs/amazon-rds-user-guide/doc_source/MySQL.KnownIssuesAndLimitations.md

 innodb_buffer_pool_size = (536870912 * 4) * 8 = 17179869184
 ```

-For details on this MySQL 5\.7 bug, go to [https://bugs\.mysql\.com/bug\.php?id=79379](https://bugs.mysql.com/bug.php?id=79379) in the MySQL documentation\.
+For details on this MySQL 5\.7 bug, see [https://bugs\.mysql\.com/bug\.php?id=79379](https://bugs.mysql.com/bug.php?id=79379) in the MySQL documentation\.

-## Index merge optimization returns wrong results<a name="MySQL.Concepts.KnownIssuesAndLimitations.IndexMergeOptimization"></a>
+## Index merge optimization returns incorrect results<a name="MySQL.Concepts.KnownIssuesAndLimitations.IndexMergeOptimization"></a>

-Queries that use index merge optimization might return wrong results due to a bug in the MySQL query optimizer that was introduced in MySQL 5\.5\.37\.
+Queries that use index merge optimization might return incorrect results due to a bug in the MySQL query optimizer that was introduced in MySQL 5\.5\.37\.
 When you issue a query against a table with multiple indexes the optimizer scans ranges of rows based on the multiple indexes, but does not merge the results together correctly\.
-For more information on the query optimizer bug, go to [http://bugs\.mysql\.com/bug\.php?id=72745](https://bugs.mysql.com/bug.php?id=72745) and [http://bugs\.mysql\.com/bug\.php?id=68194](https://bugs.mysql.com/bug.php?id=68194) in the MySQL bug database\.
+For more information on the query optimizer bug, see [http://bugs\.mysql\.com/bug\.php?id=72745](https://bugs.mysql.com/bug.php?id=72745) and [http://bugs\.mysql\.com/bug\.php?id=68194](https://bugs.mysql.com/bug.php?id=68194) in the MySQL bug database\.

 For example, consider a query on a table with two indexes where the search arguments reference the indexed columns\.